Xeris Biopharma Holdings Inc. (XERS) Stock: Evaluating the Market Performance

 XERS) stock’s latest price update

-The stock of Xeris Biopharma Holdings Inc. (NASDAQ: XERS) has decreased by -10.92 when compared to last closing price of 2.93.Despite this, the company has seen a loss of -5.78% in its stock price over the last five trading days.
+Xeris Biopharma Holdings Inc. (NASDAQ: XERS)’s stock price has gone rise by 11.49 in comparison to its previous close of 2.35, however, the company has experienced a -10.58% decrease in its stock price over the last five trading days.

 XERS’s Market Performance

-XERS’s stock has fallen by -5.78% in the past week, with a monthly drop of -9.06% and a quarterly rise of 103.91%.
-The volatility ratio for the week is 6.97% while the volatility levels for the last 30 days are 5.76% for Xeris Biopharma Holdings Inc. The simple moving average for the past 20 days is -6.93% for XERS’s stock, with a 52.71% simple moving average for the past 200 days.
+Xeris Biopharma Holdings Inc. (XERS) has experienced a -10.58% fall in stock performance for the past week, with a 2.34% rise in the past month, and a 79.45% rise in the past quarter.
+The volatility ratio for the week is 10.72%, and the volatility levels for the past 30 days are at 6.54% for XERS.
+The simple moving average for the past 20 days is -5.95% for XERS’s stock, with a 51.96% simple moving average for the past 200 days.

 Analysts’ Opinion of XERS